 Origin of the association of lanterns, stars and crescents with Ramadan

-Muslims welcome the holy month of Ramadan with simple and minimal decoration as the holy month does not stand as a celebration but as a time religious and spiritual reflection.
+Muslims welcome the holy month of Ramadan with simple and minimal decoration as the holy month does not stand as a celebration but as a time for religious and spiritual reflection.
 However, those who do wish to decorate their homes in the spirit of Ramadan, they use stars, crescents, lights and lanterns.
 The crescent has long been associated with Islam as it is the symbol of Islam.
 However, the lantern, which is also known as fanous, has recently become a symbolic decoration during the holy month of Ramadan.
 In a growing number of countries, lanterns are hung on city streets, shopping malls, hotels, places of business and other places.
 The tradition of using lanterns as a decoration during Ramadan is believed to have originated from Egypt during the Fatimid Caliphate, where Caliph al-Mu’izz li-Din Allah was greeted by people holding lanterns to celebrate his ruling.
 From that time, lanterns were used to light mosques and houses throughout the capital city of Cairo.
 Before the coming of electricity, Cairo itself was noted for its spectacular use of lanterns to illuminate the city, especially during the holy month of Ramadan.

 Every religion has its symbolism.
 In Christianity, it’s the cross.
 In Judaism, it’s the Star of David.
 In Islam, it’s the crescent moon and on occasions, with a five-pointed star.
 Therefore, in Ramadan, many Muslims decorate their homes with lanterns, crescents and stars.
 There is no religious basis to why or how these